Lunapark (album)

-Lunapark was the debut album by indie rock band Luna.
+Lunapark is the debut album by the American band Luna.
 It was released in 1992 on Elektra Records.
-As the first musical outing of Dean Wareham since the disbanding of Galaxie 500, Lunapark set forth the new musical directions of Wareham and embraced a musical sound that would continue to evolve throughout Luna's tenure.
-Originally recorded as a three-piece, Luna did not add guitarist Sean Eden to the lineup until 1993's Slide EP.
+It was the first musical outing of Dean Wareham since the disbanding of Galaxie 500.

+Critical reception

+The New York Times wrote that "Wareham stills rock-and-roll's hyperactive pulse; he cools its fever and quiets its heart."

 Track listing

 All lyrics by Dean Wareham, music by Luna.